Tips for Teaching English Learners Video Series: Using Visuals In Your ESL Lessons

 For example, if Jon and Emily are partners, Jon would tell his second partner, “Emily said a rock would sink because it is very heavy.”
 And Emily would tell her second partner, “Jon said the paper floats.”
 This Second Set Partners activity is also great practice for paraphrasing skills.

-Structured activities in listening, reading, writing, and speaking help English language learners (ELLs) develop grade-level academic language needed for classroom success.
+Structured activities in writing, speaking, listening, and reading help English learners develop grade-level academic language needed for classroom success.